dpankros/uiuc_cs513_project/part_1.md

 ### Data Quality Problems (30 points)

-> a.
-List obvious data quality problems with evidence (examples and/or screenshots) (20 points)

 Generally speaking, the schema for these data is largely denormalized, which reduces or eliminates the opportunity to establish referential integrity in many cases.
+In cases where a table appears to have a column _intended to be_ a foreign key, not all values in that column are valid (i.e. do not reference a valid row in the target table, or appear to reference a table that was not provided).

 These reductions or limitations can in turn can reduce the overall quality of the data.

-We believe it's important to note, however, that many front-end applications can benefit from this denormalized arrangement, particularly their performance.
+We believe it's important to note, however, that many front-end applications could benefit from this denormalized arrangement, particularly their performance.

 We detail specific data quality problems for each table below.